discover-labs/dictum/docs/docs/data_model/reusable_expressions.md

 There are two limitations to this:

 - You can only reference measures that are declared on the same table.
-- Obviously, a measure can't reference itself, so circular references will result in an error.
+- A measure can't reference itself, so circular references will result in an error.

 !!! tip
     If you need to declare a calculation that involves measures from multiple tables,